ChrisWhealy/wasm_sha256/README.md

 In order to understand the inner workings of the SHA256 algorithm itself, take a look at this excellent [SHA256 Algorithm](https://sha256algorithm.com/) website.
 Thanks [@manceraio](https://twitter.com/manceraio)!

+The SHA224 algorithm performs exactly the same calculation as the SHA256 algorithm, but is uses different starting values for the eight internal hash values, and then when the calculation has finished, prints out only the first 7 hash values, not all 8.

 ## Implementation Details